yegenek/Ankara/Files/day1.md

 It is convenient to compute the percentiles of these distributions (and visualize them) in order to make an informative decision on the threshold values we will use for our filtering.
 ```
-Rscript $DIR/Scripts/plotQC.R Results/ALL.qc 2> /dev/null
+$RSCRIPT $DIR/Scripts/plotQC.R Results/ALL.qc 2> /dev/null
 ```
 Have a look at the output files.
 ```
 less -S Results/ALL.qc.info
 ```
-If you want to open the PDF plot, transfer it (via scp) on your local machine and type:
+If you want to open the PDF plot, transfer it (via scp) on your local machine.
+For instance, from your local machine, you can use:
 ```
+mkdir Results
+scp egitim@levrek1.ulakbim.gov.tr:/truba/home/egitim/Ex/Results/ALL.qc.pdf Results/.
 open Results/ALL.qc.pdf
 ```